fabianfassnacht/Cloud_Compare_3DFin/1_3Dfin_cloudcompare.md

 **Exercise 1:**

-As first exercise, **download the dataset** and then run the 3DFin work-flow either with the standard settings or slightly adapt the basic parameters based on the visual impression you have from the data as shown in CloudCompare (I selected a minimum height of 1.2 m and a maximum height of 4.2 m and kept the other parameters to their default values).
+As first exercise, **download the dataset** and then run the 3DFin plugin either with the standard settings or slightly adapt the basic parameters based on the visual impression you have from the data as shown in CloudCompare (I selected a minimum height of 1.2 m and a maximum height of 4.2 m and kept the other parameters to their default values).

 **Exercise 2:**